conradry/pixpro-with-weights/README.md

 ## Current Status

-Implementations of the dataloader, model and train_backbone script are presumably complete.
+Implementations of the dataloader, model and train_backbone script are presumably complete for Pixel Propagation only (not Pixel Contrast).

 Still left to do: